AbductiveLearning/ABLkit/README.md

 cls = LeNet5(num_classes=10)
 ```

-To facilitate uniform processing, ABL Kit provides the `BasicNN` class to convert a PyTorch-based neural network into a format compatible with scikit-learn models.
+To facilitate uniform processing, ABL kit provides the `BasicNN` class to convert a PyTorch-based neural network into a format compatible with scikit-learn models.
 To construct a `BasicNN` instance, aside from the network itself, we also need to define a loss function, an optimizer, and the computing device.

 ```python
 ​import torch